-Cut the plums in half, then cut each half into 4-6 slices.
+Cut plums in half and then into 3 or 4 slices.
 Arrange the slices on the dough so they overlap slightly (skin side touching the dough).

 To make the streusel topping, mix the flour, sugar, and cinnamon together.
 Then rub the butter into the flour mixture.
 Sprinkle the streusel topping over the plums.